-Salary and commission form the broad framework of a sales compensation plan.
+Salary and commission form the broad framework of a sales comp plan.
 This wider framework will determine the fundamental success of your plan.
 However, smaller programs taking place within your plan can do vital additional work in incentivizing desired behaviors among your sales team.

 For example, if you find you need a particularly strong quarter to close out the year on target, you may choose to apply an accelerator during that quarter.
 This practice, also known as “quarter stuffing,” involves introducing new incentives into a single period.
-The idea is that the condensed incentives will stimulate growth as sales reps strive to achieve a new sales level.
+The idea is that the condensed incentives will stimulate growth, as sales reps strive to achieve a new sales level.
 It’s particularly good for incentivizing even after initial quotas have been reached.

 Alternatively, because volume isn’t everything, you may want to introduce a measure to ensure that products are receiving sufficient focus from the sales force.
 Introducing a decelerator means that, until they reach their quota, your team will focus on the products given priority.

 It spreads the selling focus around your portfolio instead of having all your team vying to exceed quota on one product.
 Using a decelerator has also been found to be far better for maintaining team incentive compared with using caps.